 For convenience, we may sometimes introduce syntactic sugar as shorthand; it should then be understood by its expansion into some primitive form.
 For instance, we may introduce multi-argument functions λxy . a as a short hand for λx . λy . a just for conciseness of notation on paper or readability of examples, but without introducing a new form of expressions into the abstract syntax.
+(Although, studying multi-parameter functions would also be possible, and then this would not be syntactic sugar, but this is not the route we take here.)

-When studying programming languages formally, the core language is usually kept as small as possible avoiding the introduction of new constructs that can already be expressed with existing ones.
+When studying programming languages formally, the core language is usually kept as small as possible avoiding the introduction of new constructs that can already be expressed with existing ones-or are trivial variatons on existing ones.
 Indeed, redundant constructs often obfuscate the essence of the semantics of the language.

-Exercise 1 Write a datatype to represent the abstract syntax the untyped λ -calculus.
+Exercise 1 Write a datatype term to represent the abstract syntax of the untyped λ -calculus.